Skip to content

 4. Verify the subsequent "Get Review Instance" action succeeded

-Symptoms: API returns 200 but GET on the agent identity shows no sponsor.
+Symptoms: API returns 200 but GET on the agent instance shows no owner.

 Correct payload: